mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 * Hint: you may find the `rails generate migration ...` tool useful.
 * Hint: you may find the [`add_column` method of `ActiveRecord::Migration`](http://apidock.com/rails/ActiveRecord/ConnectionAdapters/SchemaStatements/add_column) useful.
-* Remember that once the migration is applied, you also have to do `rake db:test:prepare` to load the new post-migration schema into the test database.
+* Remember that once the migration is applied, you also have to do `bundle exec rake db:test:prepare` to load the new post-migration schema into the test database.

 <details>